Yui007/toonily_downloader/CLI_usage.md

 ```

 **Interactive Flow:**

+To start the Interactive Flow Type 1 to select Option 1

 1.  **Choose an Option:**
     You will be prompted to choose between searching for a manga, entering a URL directly, or exiting by entering a number.